-To strengthen the adaptation of the agricultural -and fisheries sectors, previous national experiences have shown thehave \\which stresses the the need to adapt theadaptwork with the overall food systems rather than only onlyonly focusing on the agricultureal systemor fishery sectors which to ensures its support its long-term transformationlong-term concrete transformation.
-Indeed, the Adapta2+ experience has shown that the slow shift from traditional agricultural food value chains and agricultural practices to sustainable food consumption and production patterns will occur and last by engaging governments, farmers, agro-industry, retailers and consumers.-
+To strengthen the adaptation of the agricultural and fisheries sectors, previous national experiences have shown the need to adapt the food systems rather than only focusing on the agricultural or fishery sectors which ensures its long-term transformation.
+Indeed, the Adapta2+ experience has shown that the slow shift from traditional agricultural food value chains and agricultural practices to sustainable food consumption and production patterns will occur and last by engaging governments, farmers, agro-industry, retailers and consumers.

-The implementation of agricultural and fisheries adaptation strategies in farms and fishing will have a longterm impact by ensuring the sustainability of each step from production to consumption for adapted products.
-This approach leads to a more integrated focusapproach liking on many dimensions of thea value chain of the food system, understood as the sum of actors and interactions along the food value chain, from input supply and production of crops, livestock, fish, and other agricultural commodities to transportation, processing, retailing, wholesaling, and preparation of foods to consumption and disposalx rather than only the agricultural sector alone.
+The implementation of agricultural and fisheries adaptation strategies in farms and fishing will have a long-term impact by ensuring the sustainability of each step from production to consumption for adapted products.
+This leads to a more integrated approach liking dimensions of the value chain of the food system, understood as the sum of actors and interactions along the food value chain, from input supply and production of crops, livestock, fish, and other agricultural commodities to transportation, processing, retailing, wholesaling, and preparation of foods to consumption and disposal.

-Therefore, Tthe slow shift from traditional agricultural food value chains and agricultural practices to sustainable food consumption and production patterns will occur and last by engaging governments, farmers, agro-industry, retailers and consumers - Hence a multi-stakeholder dialogue on the sustainable consumption and production of food and built partnerships for innovative new collaborations must be carried out, while activities that increase the sustainability of intensified agro-food production, reduce food waste and losses in the food production system, and help find ways to achieve more sustainable diets, must continue to be implemented to increase the overall system resilience.
+Hence a multi-stakeholder dialogue on the sustainable consumption and production of food and built partnerships for innovative new collaborations must be carried out, while activities that increase the sustainability of intensified agro-food production, reduce food waste and losses in the food production system, and help find ways to achieve more sustainable diets, must continue to be implemented to increase the overall system resilience.